Wittenberg University: Synod Hall

-Synod Hall is home to the Department of Sociology and Information Technologies (IT).
+Synod Hall was home to the Department of Sociology and Information Technologies (IT), but was closed in 2022.

 Zimmerman Hall

-Zimmerman Hall is home to the Department of Psychology.
+Zimmerman Hall was home to the Department of Psychology.
+The building has since been shut down but still remains an important part of Wittenberg's campus.

 Shouvlin Center

-Shouvlin Center houses the Department of Nursing, the School of Graduate and Professional Studies, Womyn's Center, Counseling Services, and Medical Services.
+Shouvlin Center houses the Office of Residence Life and Housing, the Womyn's Center, Counseling Services, and Medical Services.

 Thomas Library

 Thomas Library is Wittenberg's main library.
-The building holds over 500,000 books and resources.
+The three-story building holds over 500,000 books and resources.
 Wittenberg is also a member of OhioLINK.
+As of 2024, Thomas Library partnered with the Clark County Public Library (CCPL) to include a digital AutoLend Library on the library's main floor.
+With a CCPL library card, the AutoLend Library allows students to check out books digitally and br provided to them the same day, without having to leave campus for additional resources.

+Thomas Library houses the Math Workshop and the Writing Center, two predominantly student-run organizations to help students strengthen their math and writing skills with fellow student-tutors.

 The Steemer

-In April 2017, Wittenberg University broke ground on the development of a forty million dollar health, wellness, and athletics facility to supplement the existing Health Physical Education and Recreation (HPER) Center.
+In April 2017, Wittenberg University broke ground on the development of a $40 million health, wellness, and athletics facility to supplement the existing Health Physical Education and Recreation (HPER) Center.
 This project will include the renovation of the university's 1929 Field House, 1982 HPER Center, and include a new indoor practice field, classrooms, and locker rooms.
 The project is expected to be completed by the end of 2019.
 In September 2018, it was announced the facility would be named "The Steemer", after the company Stanley Steemer, whose CEO, Wes Bates, is a graduate of Wittenberg and a major financial sponsor of the project.